TACC/Core-Portal/README.md

 #### Test Coverage

-Coverage is sent to codecov on commits to the repo (see github actions for branch to see branch coverage).
+Coverage is sent to codecov on commits to the repo (see Github Actions for branch to see branch coverage).
 Ideally we only merge positive code coverage changes to master.

 #### Production Deployment